 Are you an expectant or new parent in the Cambridge area, who wants to provide human milk for your baby?
 Would you like more information or support?
 The ARU Breastfeeding Support Hub is committed to supporting you.

 Running from our Cambridge campus, we offer free face-to-face lactation information, support and education to families in our local community.

 Our team is at hand to answer any of your questions.
-Why not pop in and find out how human milk is made, how to ensure you get off to the best start, or what to do if issues arise.
-Just pop along, ask questions and receive information and support.
+You can find out how human milk is made, how to ensure you get off to the best start, and what to do if issues arise.
+Just drop in, ask questions and receive information and support.

 "Excellent manner.
 Quick identification of potential issue and practical tips."

 "Welcoming and warm supportive, informative, and practical."

 "Fabulous friendly advice from a really knowledgeable person."

 "Great 1-2-1 advice, motivation and overall reassurance and understanding."

 By attending the hub, you'll be supporting the growth and development of future nursing, midwifery, medical and allied health professionals, and raising the profile of breastfeeding in the community.